Lips7/dss-powersim/docs/05_Python.md

 #### Simulate the sampling of songs

-We need to create a table listing each song \(i\), which category it is in (rock or pop), and its random effect $O_{0i}$.
-The latter is sampled from a univariate normal distribution using the function np.random.normal().
+We need to create a table listing each song $i$, which category it is in (rock or pop), and its random effect $O_{0i}$.
+The latter is sampled from a univariate normal distribution using the function `np.random.normal()`.

 ```python